TheEightBot/enterprise-application-patterns-using-maui/mvvm.md

     }\
 }

-Xamarin.Form\'s BindableObject class implements the INotifyPropertyChanged interface, and provides an OnPropertyChanged method.
+Xamarin.Form's BindableObject class implements the INotifyPropertyChanged interface, and provides an OnPropertyChanged method.
 The ExtendedBindableObject class provides the RaisePropertyChanged method to invoke property change notification, and